-With the news that Sony, LG and Samsung have stopped making 3D TVs, it means all major manufacturers have given up on the third dimension.
+With the news (at the time of original article publication) that Sony, LG and Samsung have stopped making 3D TVs, it means all major manufacturers have given up on the third dimension.
 Sales of 3D home video gear have declined every year since 2012; in the US, that amounted to just 8% of total TV sales in 2016, down from 16% in 2015 and 23% in 2012.

 Sales of UHD sets have taken off in a way that 3D never did, perhaps because there is always something to watch on your UHD screen, even it is only upscaled HD.
 UHD doesn't need an extra pair of glasses and you can slump on the sofa and watch it sideways without any problems.
 It is uncertain how fondly consumers will embrace HDR, but if its there as a premium option, many will go for it with the overriding sense that 'it's the future' and 'it's better' without any particular drawbacks.